qmacro/qmacro.github.io/_posts/2020-03-22-preparing-the-os-image.markdown

 ![Raspbian Buster Lite](/content/images/2020/03/busterlite.png)

-> Update: Around May 2020 the name of the OS has changed, from Raspbian to Raspberry Pi OS, and this is reflected in the latest downloadable images at this new location: [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
+> Update: Around May 2020 the name of the OS was changed from Raspbian to Raspberry Pi OS, and this is reflected in the latest downloadable images at this new location: [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
 Don't worry, if you go to the [old location](https://www.raspberrypi.org/downloads/raspbian/) you'll be redirected to this new one.

 **Remote access**